alialib/alia/docs/README.md

 Project Status
 --------------

-alia is actually a mature (in-house) library that's been used in a few major internal desktop applications.
+alia as a concept is actually fairly mature and has been used successfully in a few major internal desktop applications.
 This open-source release is an early version in the latest generation of alia.
-This generation brings about two major changes:
+This generation brings about two major
+changes:

 1. The core mechanics have far better documentation and testing, plus some minor improvements to interfaces and terminology.